 The term ‘dialectical’ means ‘working with opposites’.
 DBT uses seemingly opposing strategies of ‘acceptance’ and ‘change’.
 The therapist accepts you just as you are, but acknowledges the need for change in order for you to recover, move forward and reach your personal goals.

-During a course of DBT, the therapist works with you to help you move away from a chaotic life and towards a life that you find personally meaningful and fulfilling.
+During a course of DBT, the therapist works with you to help you move away from harmful coping behaviours and towards a life that you find personally meaningful and fulfilling.

 DBT involves developing two sets of acceptance-oriented skills and two sets of change-oriented skills.